MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/migration-microsoft-365-enterprise-workload.md

 2. Uninstalling Office 2007 on their computers.
 3. Installing Microsoft 365 Apps for enterprise, either individually or in conjunction with an IT rollout.
 For more information, see [Phase 4: Microsoft 365 Apps for enterprise](office365proplus-infrastructure.md).

-Microsoft 365 Apps for enterprise installs updates automatically and can take advantage of cloud-based services in Office 365 for enhanced security and productivity.
+Microsoft 365 Apps for enterprise installs updates automatically and can take advantage of cloud-based services for enhanced security and productivity.

 ### Office 2010